Kansas Youth Institute

-- Meet innovative researchers, professors and college students in Kansas working to end hunger and poverty and improve food security around the world
+- Meet innovative researchers, professors and college students in Kansas working to end hunger and poverty and improve food security around the world; and

 FURTHER OPPORTUNITIES FOR KANSAS YOUTH INSTITUTE PARTICIPANTS

-The Global Youth Institute: One exceptional student at the Kansas Youth Institute will be competitively selected to represent the State of Kansas as a delegate at the Global Youth Institute, held in Des Moines, October 16-18.
-There, they will join over 250 other outstanding high school students and teachers from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from 75 countries attending the World Food Prize's annual international symposium.
+The Global Youth Institute: The top students at the Kansas Youth Institute will be competitively selected to represent the State of Kansas as a delegate at the Global Youth Institute, held in Des Moines, October 13-15, 2016.
+There, they will join 400 other outstanding high school students and teachers from across the United States and around the world for an exciting three-day program to interact with Nobel and World Food Prize Laureates and the more than 1,000 global leaders from over 65 countries attending the World Food Prize's annual international symposium.

 By participating in the Global Youth Institute, students are eligible to apply for a prestigious Borlaug-Ruan International Internship or USDA Wallace-Carver Fellowship.